The Bible calls it the “Kingdom of God”. Jesus taught a lot about it.

 Christ “spoke to them about the Kingdom of God, and healed them.”
 (Lk.9:11)

 I will close with this one from the “radical Jesus”.
 “Then He said to another, “Follow Me.”
 But he said, “Lord, let me first go and bury my father.”
 Jesus said to him, “Let the dead bury their own dead, but you go and preach the kingdom of God.”
-Does the Kingdom sound important to Jesus?
+Does the Kingdom sound important to Jesus in this statement?
 Should it be important to us?

 Jesus ends with this, “And another also said, “Lord, I will follow you, but let me first go and bid my family who are at my house, farewell.”
 But Jesus said to him, “No one, having put his hand to the plow, and looking back, is fit for the Kingdom of God.”
 (Lk.9:59-62)